 For a full list of landmarks and discovery points along the Mayo to Clare route click here

 Breaffy House Resort is the ideal stopover destination while experiencing the treasures and hiddden gems of the world famous Wild Atlantic Way.
-Located just outside Castlebar town and set on 90 acres, the resort consists of Breaffy House Hotel and Breaffy Woods Hotel, only a 2 minute stroll between sister properties.
-Relax and rejuvenate before making the spactacular trip from Mayo to Clare.
+Located just outside Castlebar town and set on 101 acres, the resort consists of the 4 * Breaffy House Hotel and 3 * Breaffy Woods Hotel with only a 2 minute stroll between sister properties.
+With 101 acres of forest trails and woodland walkways, Breaffy House Resort is the perfect location to base yourself and explore the Wild Atlantic Way.

 For more details please visit www.wildatlanticway.com